 I’m already signed up to the Principia Space Diary programme last year.
 Can I participate again this year?

 Yes, you sure can!
-You will already have created a username for the 2015-16 programme.
-If you can’t remember what your username is, or the email address you used to sign up, please contact Space Diary Headquarters at firstname.lastname@example.org.
+You will already have created a username for the 2015-16 or the 2016-17 programme.
+If you can’t remember what your username is, or the email address you used to sign up, please contact Space Diary Headquarters at email@example.com.
 If you remember your username but not your password, go to the sign in page, enter your username and click the ‘Lost your password?’ link.
 You’ll then receive an email explaining how to reset your password.

 My kids did the Space Diary programme last year.
 How much of the content has changed?

-Around 10% of the Space Diary content is new and about 50% of activities have been updated or further improved.
+If you participated in the 2015-16 edition of the Space Diary we have since updated and printed a second edition in which around 10% of the Space Diary content is new and about 50% of activities have been updated or further improved.
 We’ve also made significant changes to the teaching notes and teacher resources, so that the programme includes curriculum links and integrates information about Tim Peake’s activities aboard the ISS.
 Most activities contain some kind of new content.